 My paintings are in private and public collections across the USA, Europe and Japan.
 Institutional collectors include the Houston Museum of Art, Tulane University, The Blaffer Foundation Collection, and the Hawaii State Foundation for Culture and the Arts.
 Selected for numerous juried shows including The Illinois Artist's Exhibition at the Chicago Art Institute, three Indiana Artist's Annual Exhibitions, and more than twenty pieces to the prestigious Annual Art Maui Exhibitions.
 I am one of only four painters selected for the first two editions of Hawaii's Schaefer Portrait Challenge and one of eleven artists whose work was chosen to be part of the singular 'Witness to Time' exhibition in conjunction with the art of Edward Bailey and the Bailey House Museum.

-As a painter, (also as a novelist), I consider myself a magical realist.
+As an artist I consider myself a magical realist.

-Among the earliest and most important influences on my art were Loren Dunlap and especially his innovative two dimensional design program at John Herron Art Institute.
-A scholarship at Tulane University's Newcomb College followed two years working with Dunlap and, also notably, Bill Crutchfield, at Herron.
+Among the earliest and most important influences on my art were Loren Dunlap and his innovative two dimensional design program at John Herron Art Institute.
+A scholarship at Tulane University's Newcomb College followed two years working with Dunlap and Bill Crutchfield, at Herron.

 The abstract expressionists were all the rage in the 'art world' when I arrived at Tulane; DeKooning and that crowd.
 (The abstract expressionist, Helen Frankenthaler, was, although only briefly my instructor at Newcomb, a big influence on me.
 It was only natural my work became more painterly and abstract over the next few years at Tulane.

 After Tulane I was selected to assist Loren Dunlap on the Owenite restoration Project in New Harmony, Indiana and was an adviser and instructor for the Blaffer Foundation Art Project that followed.